CleverCloud/doc.clever-cloud.com/commons/tools/ssl-certificates.md

 We do not support wildcard Let's Encrypt certificates at the moment.
 If you need a wildcard certificate, you can either generate a Let's Encrypt certificate yourself or buy one (we can resell one to you, in which case we will deal with the csr generation ourselves).

-If you want to mention extended validation certificates (not domain validation), I guess you should add a new section.

 ## Uploading certificates

 You can upload certificates yourself: <https://api.clever-cloud.com/v2/certificates/new>